-These fun, alternative Easter ideas are for The Body Ecology Diet (B.E.D.) or another gut healing protocol.
-My own kids started B.E.D. when they were 2 and 7, so I’ve had years to perfect the holidays; Easter is by far the easiest.
+These fun, alternative Easter ideas are for Body Ecology Diet (B.E.D.) or another gut healing protocol.
+My own kids started B.E.D. when they were 2 and 7, so I’ve had years to perfect the holidays; Easter is by far the easiest 😉

-Food is often central on Easter Sunday, especially sugar and man-made colors.
-Going without this stuff can be easy (or not) depending how old your kids are and what everyone’s used to.
-My 11 year old attends Waldorf school and is cocooned from mainstream society, whereas his older brother (age 17) is in the public high school and surrounded by conventional, everyday foods.
-My youngest is far easier to please, yet both have eaten differently then most kids their age, so are pretty open to whatever I cook.
+Food is central on Easter Sunday, especially sugar and man-made colors.
+Going without this stuff can be easy (or not) depending how old your kids are and what everyone is used to.
+My 11 year old attends Waldorf school and is cocooned from mainstream society, whereas his 17-year old brother is in high school and surrounded by conventional, everyday food.
+My youngest is far easier to please, yet both have eaten differently then most kids their age, so are open to whatever I cook.

 Celebrating Easter with B.E.D. doesn’t equal boring.
-Far from it!
+Far from!
 Just takes creativity and thinking ahead.
-I hope that the list below makes your holiday more fun.
+I hope the list below makes your holiday more fun.
 A non-traditional Easter means changing how you did things before you started B.E.D. or how you celebrated as a kid.
 It means making your own traditions to pass along to your own kids.

-None of the ideas below contain gluten, refined sugar, or pasteurized dairy.
-Most of the food treats are good for Stage 1, while others are best for an occasional treat.
+None of these ideas contain gluten, refined sugar, or pasteurized dairy and most are good for stage 1, while others are best foran occasional treat.
 If you have an autistic child, check out this dad’s Easter guide.

-- Fill plastic eggs with trinkets, stickers, balloons, treats, coins, and folded dollar bills.
+- Fill plastic eggs with stickers, balloons, coins, folded dollar bills.

-- Buy small Lego set, divide pieces into plastic eggs, and mark the plastic egg with a name or # so the hunters know which pieces will complete the set.
+- Divide a Lego set into plastic eggs, and mark the plastic egg with a name or # so the hunters know which pieces will complete the set.

 - Make these beautiful embroidery floss Easter eggs.